lordlabakdas/groceror-ui/README.md

 # grocerer - A platform for any shop owner

+## Intent

+This app is aimed at helping the Grocer community by providing an open source app that can be used to manage their store.

+## What is groceror

 - An interface between the local grocery store owner and the consumer

 - Primarily a store owner driven platform as opposed to ind. decider